Pulled Pork Sandwich with Coleslaw

 How To Make Pulled Pork Sandwiches with Coleslaw

-1. Add the water, cider vinegar, and sugar to a small saucepan.
-Bring the mixture to a simmer over medium heat, stirring until the sugar dissolves.
-Remove from heat and let it cool.
-Add the onions and transfer the onions and pickling liquid to a jar and store in the fridge for at least 30 minutes to develop flavor.
+Start by making the quick pickled onions.
+Combine water, cider vinegar, and sugar in a small saucepan.
+Bring to a simmer over medium heat, stirring until the sugar dissolves.
+Remove from heat, let cool, then add the onions.
+Transfer the onions and liquid to a jar and refrigerate for at least 30 minutes.

-2. Warm the leftover pulled pork gently in a pan over medium heat or in the microwave.
-Add a splash of extra BBQ sauce to keep it moist and flavorful.
-If it’s freshly made, allow it to cool slightly before assembling the sandwiches.
+Warm the pulled pork gently in a skillet over medium heat or in the microwave.
+Add a splash of BBQ sauce to keep it moist and flavorful.
+If the pork is freshly cooked, allow it to cool slightly before assembling.

 Chef Jenn’s Tips